Danny Fox

-Daniel Fox (born 29 May 1986) is a former professional footballer who last played as a defender for East Bengal in the Indian Super League.
+Daniel Fox (born 29 May 1986) is a professional footballer who plays as a defender for Cheshire Football League League One club Winsford Town.

 He represented England at under-21 international level, has since been selected for Scotland national team, making his debut in the November 2009 against Wales.

 Club career

 Everton

 Fox was born in Winsford, Cheshire and joined his boyhood club Everton's youth system at thirteen from Liverpool.
 As he progressed through the academy, Fox was offered a full-time contract with the club, which he signed on 19 May 2004.

 After signing a full-time contract with the club, Fox continued to develop in the reserve team but never made a first team appearance despite being named on the bench for Everton's home match against Aston Villa in October 2004 as an 18-year-old.

 Stranraer

 On 2 February 2005, Fox was loaned out by Everton to Stranraer, where he played 11 games (scoring once against Berwick Rangers) and helped them secure promotion to the Scottish First Division before his eventual release from Everton in the summer of 2005.